Heidelberg Castle: The "Winter King" Frederick V

 Frederick V, Elector Palatine married the English king's daughter Elizabeth Stuart.
 The marriage involved great expense.
 Expensive festivities were organized and for them; he commissioned the Elizabeth gate at the piece garden be built.

 From October 1612 until April 1613, Frederick V spent nearly a half year in England, and though only 17 years old, thereby took up contact with important architects, who later undertook changes and new building plans for the Heidelberg Castle.
 Inigo Jones and Salomon de Caus, who knew each other well, stood in the service of the English king's court.
 Caus accompanied the newlyweds on their return journey to Heidelberg.
 Jones came to Heidelberg as well in June 1613.
 Very soon, the building of an enormous garden was tackled.
 However, the plants were intended for level ground, and the slope of the mountain had to be converted.
 First earth movements had to be achieved, which contemporaries regarded as the eighth wonder of the world.

 Under the rule of Frederick V, the Palatine sought Protestant supremacy in the Holy Roman Empire, which however ended in a debacle.
 After 1619, Frederick V—against the expressed advice of many counsellors—was chosen as the Bohemian king, he could not maintain the crown after he lost at the Battle of White Mountain (Bílá hora) (height 379m/1243 ft) against the troops of the Emperor and the Catholic League.
 He was mocked as the "Winter King" since his kingdom had lasted only somewhat more than one winter.
 With the Thirty Years War, Frederick V entered another phase of his career: political refugee.

 As Frederick V left Heidelberg, it is said that his mother, Louise Juliana of Nassau proclaimed: "Oh, the Palatine is moving to Bohemia."
-After his escape to Rhenen in the Netherlands, Emperor Ferdinand II in 1621 put the imperial ban on Friedrich (Prince Electors).
+After Frederick's escape to Rhenen in the Netherlands, Emperor Ferdinand II in 1621 put the imperial ban on him (Prince Electors).
 The Rhein Palatinate was transferred in 1623 to Duke Maximilian I of Bavaria, who also bought the Upper Palatinate from the emperor.

 In Rhenen, to the west of Arnhem, the family lived on saved public funds and the generous support of the English king, initially also of the Netherlands, united by the support of the government.
 For the remainder of his life, Frederick hoped to win back his position in the Palatinate, but he died in exile in 1632.